 Elizabeth sometimes uses a zester or channel knife to make designs on the outsides of oranges.
 Save the orange pulp to make delicious Grand Mimosas to enjoy while you are preparing this special dish.

-4. Bake at 350° for 20 minutes.
-Remove from oven, and top with marshmallows, pressing lightly to adhere.
+Bake at 350° for 20 minutes.
+Remove from oven, and top with pecans and then with marshmallows, pressing lightly to adhere.
 Bake 15 to 20 minutes or until marshmallows are melted and golden brown.

 Note: Orange cups and sweet potatoes can be made 1 day ahead.
 Chill scooped orange cups and baked sweet potatoes in separate zip-top plastic bags until ready to assemble.